Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 14. "Collates:" field: This may be necessary to order class and method definitions appropriately during package installation.

+15. "BiocType" field: This is required if submitting a `Docker` or `Workflow`.
+Otherwise this field could optionally define the type of Bioconductor package `Software`, `ExperimentData`, `Annotation`.

 [BioC]: https://bioconductor.org/packages/release/BiocViews.html
 [cran]: https://cran.r-project.org/web/packages/available_packages_by_name.html
 [wikiLic]: http://en.wikipedia.org/wiki/Comparison_of_free_software_licences